ccn-ccn/MyNetworkSocial/README.md

 # **MyNetwork**
-MyNetwork is a creator centric social media platform that blends the swipeable experience of Tik Tok with the monetization tools of Amazon, without relying on traditional advertising.
+A creator centric social media platform that blends the swipeable experience of Tik Tok with the monetization tools of Amazon, without relying on traditional advertising.

 ## 🌐 Web View